jeffreylean/gopherize/README.md

 # gopherize

-> Gopherize provide exercises that helps go beginner get used to read and write Go!
+> Gopherize provide exercises that helps go beginner get used to read and write Go by fixing broken codes.
+The concept is inspired by [https://github.com/rust-lang/rustlings](rustlings).

 ## Getting Started